There’s Something in the Water

 73 minutes, 2019, now on Netflix

-Actor Ellen Page bedazzled audiences with her Oscar-nominated portrait of a cheeky teenager negotiating an unplanned pregnancy in the 2007 smash hit Juno.
-“Has there been a better performance this year than Ellen Page’s creation of Juno?,” noted the celebrated film critic Roger Ebert.
+Actor Elliot Page bedazzled audiences with their Oscar-nominated portrait of a cheeky teenager negotiating an unplanned pregnancy in the 2007 smash hit Juno.
+“Has there been a better performance this year?,” noted the celebrated film critic Roger Ebert.
 “I do not think so.”

 Fast forward and the self-described “tiny Canadian” has delivered There’s Something in the Water, a riveting documentary about environmental racism that has rightly won a slew of awards.
 And in a movie industry triumph similar to that of American Factory (the Oscar-winning release produced by Barack and Michelle Obama), Page’s film is now available on Netflix.